April Telek

 April Amber Telek (born April 29, 1975) is a Canadian actress.

-Early life and career
+Early life

 Telek was born and raised on the North Shore of Vancouver, British Columbia.
-In Japan, she pursued her modeling career and won a Shiseido Cosmetics contract for Asia from 1989 to 1990.
+In Japan, she pursued her modelling career and won a Shiseido Cosmetics contract for Asia from 1989 to 1990.
 In April 1994, she won the title of Miss Canada and represented Canada in several international pageants.

+Career

 She is known for portraying Denise in George Lopez's Mr. Troop Mom.